A step-by-step guide to knitting the gorgeous Shannon Cardigan

-Sew the shoulder panels of the front panels to the back panel using the invisible seam technique, and leaving the hole in the middle for the open front of the cardi.
+Then sew the cast-off edges of the front panels and the back panel together, leaving the gap in the middle for the open front of the cardi.
 It's best if you work from the edge of the piece and sew inwards.

 Time to attach the sleeves to the body.
 Make sure the middle of your sleeve is lined up with the shoulder seam.
 This will ensure the seam of your sleeve is right under your armpit, not half way around your arm!
 Once you've made sure it's all lined up, sew the sleeves to the shoulders.

-Fold your cardi in half long ways with the wrong sides facing each other, we're going to sew it together using a Mattress Stitch, from the arm cuff all the way up the arm to the armpit, then down the side seam to the bottom of your cardi.
-And then repeat this on the other side.
+Fold your cardi in half long ways with the wrong sides facing each other, we're going to sew the sides together using the same mattress stitch technique.

-💭 It's normal for the wool to get a bit shabby as you go, so we recommend using a few pieces and tying them together underneath as you go!
+💭 It's normal for the wool to get a bit shabby, so we recommend using a few pieces and tying them together underneath as you go!

 The last thing we do for every piece is weave in the ends.
 That’s basically just tidying up the piece so all loose ends are trimmed down and tucked into the inside of your work.
-You use the seams here to weave those ends in so they are nicely hidden away.
+You use your darning need and weave those ends into the seams so they are nicely hidden away.